-The K band (22 GHz) and the Q band (43 GHz) single/dual-beam mode, and the C-band single-beam mode are available.
-In addition to VERA four antennas, Nobeyama 45-m and Kashima 34-m are available for the K-band and Nobeyama 45-m is available for the Q band.
-However, note that the Nobeyama 45-m and Kashima 34-m data could be correlated with only one beam data among VERA 2 beams.
+The K band (22 GHz) and the Q band (43 GHz) single/dual-beam mode, and the Cband single-beam mode are available.
+In addition to VERA four antennas, Nobeyama 45-m is available for the K and Q bands.
+Only a single-beam observation is available in the combined observation with Nobeyama 45-m.
+It should be noted that Nobeyama 45m is also available in the common-use observation of EAVN (East Asia VLBI Network).